CX-Box/cxbox-doc/docs/widget/type/additionallist/additionallist.md

 * `show condition by parent entity`: condition can include boolean expression depending on parent entity.
 Parent field updates will trigger condition recalculation only on save or if field is force active shown on same view
 -->
+!!! info
+    When all widgets on the right are hidden, the other widgets of the view take the whole width.

 !!! tips
     It is recommended not to use `Show condition` when possible, because wide usage of this feature makes application hard to support.